LineageOS/charter/device-support-requirements.md

 ## Firmware Assert

 * All devices MUST assert on known to be working firmware versions if some firmware versions are known to be non-working.

+## exFAT Support
+* All devices with exFAT support on stock MAY support exFAT with (and only with) a kernel based implementation.
+  * LineageOS operates under the assumption that OEM device licensing for exFAT is attached to the device, not software.
+LineageOS will comply with all requests for removal of exFAT support from OEMs, Microsoft or their representatives upon contact to legal@lineageos.org
+* All devices without exFAT support on stock MUST NOT support exFAT.

 ## Additional Features